idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

 ### Chemistry

 Chemistry may also have crucial impact on reactor performance.
 Within the solid components of the reactor, chemistry controls species diffusion as well as secondary phases precipitation and interaction phase formation.
 At liquid-solid interfaces, chemistry governs erosion and corrosion of the solid components and subsequent performance degradation.
 Within liquid components, especially molten salts, chemistry determines species concentration and thus plays an important role in neutronics.
 General chemistry phenomena can be handled by MOOSE modules such as [Chemical Reactions](https://mooseframework.inl.gov/modules/chemical_reactions/index.html) and [Phase Field](https://mooseframework.inl.gov/modules/phase_field/index.html).
-Users seeking more advanced functionality may choose to leverage the MOOSE-based thermochemistry code Yellowjacket.
+Users seeking more advanced functionality may choose to leverage a specialized thermochemistry application.

 ### A Typical Reactor Model Powered by MultiApps